In a holistic healing process...

 Thank you for your understanding and our commitment to your Health and Wellbeing remains.

-What therapy is not...
+What Therapy is NOT...

 While it often starts with a grain of truth, it frequently distills complex human behavior into "snackable" content that can be misleading or even dangerous.